-The Gas Commercial and Industrial Program (the "Gas C&I Program") is focused on the retrofit market providing technical services along with prescriptive and custom incentives to encourage the installation of a wide variety of gas energy-efficient measures to upgrade everything from building systems to manufacturing processes.
+The Gas Commercial and Industrial Program (this "program") is focused on the retrofit market providing technical services along with prescriptive and custom incentives to encourage the installation of a wide variety of gas energy-efficient measures to upgrade everything from building systems to manufacturing processes.
 Program performance is continually monitored, and offerings and incentive levels will be adjusted to reflect technological advancements and changes in the market place.